hominidae/InsectsArctic-2025/InsectsArctic.md

 These included the collection of insect specimens via Malaise trap, pitfall, pan traps, and hand collection with aspirators or nets.

+## Todo:
+- Determine dates covered by the data
+- Determine communities covered by the data

 ## File listing:
 001_LoadSequencingData.R - Loads the DNA sequencing data from BOLD in FASTA format.\
 002_LoadBOLDData.R - Loads data and associated metadata for samples collected in the Kiktmeot from 2018-2022\